everscale2022/ton-highlight/README.md

-# Everscale Solidity support for Visual Studio Code
+# Everscale Solidity support for Visual Studio Code (DEPRECATED)

+THIS EXTENSION WILL BE ARCHIVED DUE TO REBRANDING.
+PLEASE USE [everscale.solidity-support](https://marketplace.visualstudio.com/items?itemName=everscale.solidity-support)

 [Everscale (TON) Solidity](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md) is the language used in Everscale blockchain to create smart contracts.
 This extension provides: